 When resistance levels break, they often become the new support line.
-This means that the role for that resistance line has now reversed and become a support line.
+This means that the role of that resistance line has now reversed and become a support line.
 The same is true in the other direction.
 Support lines can become resistance lines in a down market.

 Where to Place Stop-Loss and Take-Profit Orders